 The Gospel of Luke begins in chapters 1-2 by telling readers about the births of John the Baptist and Jesus of Nazareth.
 The book then leaps forward in time.

-- After this Jesus was led into the wilderness by the Holy Spirit to be tempted by the devil for forty days with no food.
-Here, Jesus replays Israel’s forty-year journey through the wilderness, and instead of failing to trust God like Israel did, Jesus succeeds by trusting God and overcoming temptation.
-This marks Jesus as the one who is going to carry Israel’s story forward.
+- Jesus in the wilderness.
+Jesus replays Israel’s forty-year journey through the wilderness, and instead of failing to trust God like Israel did, Jesus succeeds by trusting God and overcoming temptation.

-- Jesus read about proclaiming freedom and the year of the Lord’s favor.
+- Jesus’s ministry begins.
+Jesus read about proclaiming freedom and the year of the Lord’s favor.
 Jesus freed people from their diseases and sicknesses, their shame, their pasts, and their sin.
-He freed them so they could be in God’s new kingdom Jesus said he was bringing into reality.

 - Why do you think people in Jesus’s time felt they needed to “start over” with God?
 In what ways do people try to start over with God today?